StevenClontz/prof.clontz.org/classes/2019/05/ma237/index.md

 Only **✓** affect a student's letter grade for the course;
 all other accumulated marks will be ignored at the end of the semester.
-So, a student who earns 35 **✓** and 3 **✘** throughout the semester
+So, a student who earns 37 **✓** and 3 **✘** throughout the semester
 will earn the same grade
-as a student who earns 35 **✓** and 300 **✘**.
+as a student who earns 37 **✓** and 300 **✘**.

 ### Revising Solutions

-A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and promptly submitting it in class, usually the following Tuesday.
+A student may improve a solution marked as **✱** to **✓** by completing a [Revision Form][revision-form] outside of class and promptly submitting it within two class days of the quiz.

 This submission will be marked as usual, with at most one additional re-revision allowed in the case of a very minor mistake.

-## Take-Home Projects

-As they are covered in class, take-home projects will be assigned for certain standards.
-These will be marked similarly to quizzes for feedback purposes, but **ⓘ** and **✘** marks may also be revised.

-Each project has several due dates; the instructor will give feedback as soon as possible after each due date.
-All students who don't receive mastery credit on a due date for whatever reason may submit for grading on the next due date.
-After (usually) three due dates, students must meet with the instructor during office hours to discuss further submissions, or submit a final revision at the final exam.

 ## Office Reassessments

-During office hours each week, Active students may take advantage of Office Reassessments.
+During office hours, Active students may take advantage of Office Reassessments.
 Students that meet the requirements given on the [Office Reassessment Form][office-form] will be given the opportunity to solve a new exercise for credit.

-Students may earn at most two **✓** in this way each week.
+Students may earn at most one **✓** in this way each day, resulting in about ten maximum for the course.
-Availability for this opportunity may be more limited due to student demand later in the semester.

 ## Missed Quizzes

-Students that miss one or more Mastery Quizzes due to excused absences may choose to take a Makeup Quiz.
-These are offered around midsemester and near the end of the semester.
-These quizzes are comprehensive, but the number of responses the student may give is limited by the number of quizzes missed due to excused absences.
+Students that miss one or more Mastery Quizzes due to excused absences will be given extra time on the Final Exam.

 ## Final Exam

-The **Final Exam** is the same format as a Comprehensive Mastery Quiz, except that students will have 120 minutes and no revisions will be allowed.
+The **Final Exam** is the same format as a Comprehensive Mastery Quiz, except that no revisions will be allowed.
-Instead, up to four **✱** marks earned on the Final Exam will be automatically upgraded to **✓**.
+Instead, up to five **✱** marks earned on the Final Exam will be automatically upgraded to **✓**.

+## Suggested Daily Schedule

+Due to the very quick pacing of the course, I recommend you follow a daily schedule similar to:

+- 8:30-9am: Review for daily Mastery Quiz
+- 9-11:46am: Class
+- 11:46am-12:30pm: Lunch
+- 12:30-2pm: Office Hours (Reassessments and instructor questions)
+- Afternoon/Evening (2 hours): Review for next Mastery Quiz

 ## Academic Honesty